welissonArley/IntelligentHabitacion/Readme.md

 <!-- LICENSE -->
 ## License

-You can use this project to study and/or help me improve them (becoming a contributor).
+The Homuai Project can not be copied and/or distributed without the express permission of Welisson Arley <welissonarleyvs@gmail.com>.

-You **do not** have permission to copy, modify, publish, distribute, sublicense, and/or sell copies of this Project.
+Feel free to use this project to study and help me improve them by becoming a contributor :smile:

 <!-- CONTACT -->
 ## Contact